M0DIFICATI0NS/bin-parsing/README.md

 # About The Project
-**BIN Info Parser Script** is designed to automate the process of extracting company information from open-source API: data.egov.kz, based on a list of Business Identification Numbers (BIN) and report it to the Excel file correspondingly.
+**BIN Info Parser Script** is designed to automate the process of extracting company information from open-source API: data.egov.kz, based on a list of Business Identification Numbers (BIN) and retrieve an organization's [name], [registration_date], [legal_address], [activity_type], [director] and [liquidation_status], then report it to the Excel file correspondingly.
 All data saved in the local PostgreSQL Database with its logs.

 # Built With
 * [Python]